aaaandrea/ExchangerRanger/README.md

 # ExchangerRanger

 ## Background
+Users buy and sell stocks in order to improve their net-worth.
 Stock market simulations can be fun competitions and a stepping stone to the real stock market.

 This mobile application runs month-long competitions using actual stock market quotes, determining players’ net worth.
 Net worth is based on a player's cash on hand + total stock value.
 The winning user has highest net worth at end of simulation cycle.